FSO Warszawa

-FSO Warszawa (from Polish: Warsaw) is an automobile manufactured in FSO factory in Warsaw, Poland between 1951 and 1973, based on GAZ-M20 Pobeda.
+The FSO Warszawa (from Polish: Warsaw) is an automobile manufactured by FSO factory in Warsaw, Poland between 1951 and 1973, based on GAZ-M20 Pobeda.

 The Warszawa was the first newly designed car built in Poland after the World War II.
 Warszawas were popular as taxis because of their sturdiness and ruggedness.
 However, they were underpowered for their weight and had high fuel consumption.
 In total, 254,471 cars were made.